Miliary Tuberculosis (TB)

 Mycobacterium tuberculosis can sometimes be identified by doing nucleic acid amplification tests (NAATs) on certain types of samples.
 NAATs look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
 NAATs use a process that increases the amount of the bacteria's DNA or RNA so that it can be more easily identified.

-The tuberculin skin test or blood tests to detect tuberculosis (interferon-gamma release assay) are done.
+The tuberculin skin test or blood tests to detect TB (interferon-gamma release assay) are done.

-A chest x-ray may show the thousands of small spots that are typical in miliary tuberculosis.
+A chest x-ray shows the thousands of small spots in the lungs.
 Other imaging tests are done depending on which areas of the body are affected.
-They may include computed tomography (CT), ultrasonography, and magnetic resonance imaging (MRI).
+They may include computed tomography (CT) scans, ultrasounds, and magnetic resonance imaging (MRI) scans.

 Treatment of Miliary TB